huntercfreeman/VSCodeDotNetExtensions/svelteApps/nugetPackageManagerWebview/README.md

 # Important ideas to follow when developing

-- When adding new context menu options it is important that the dotnet CLI perform the action when possible.
+- When adding new features it is important that the dotnet CLI perform the action when possible.
     - In otherwords, be sure to check the dotnet CLI before writing a feature.

 - What if dotnet CLI does not have ability to perform the desired action?